MicrosoftDocs/dataexplorer-docs/data-explorer/visualize-power-bi.md

 Azure Data Explorer is a fast and highly scalable data exploration service for log and telemetry data.
 Power BI is a business analytics solution that lets you visualize your data and share the results across your organization.
 In this tutorial, you first learn how to render visuals in Azure Data Explorer.
 You then connect to Azure Data Explorer with Power BI, build a report based on sample data, and publish the report to the Power BI service.

-If you don't have an Azure subscription, create a [free Azure account](https://azure.microsoft.com/free/) before you begin.
 If you're not signed up for Power BI Pro, [sign up for a free trial](https://app.powerbi.com/signupredirect?pbi_source=web) before you begin.

 In this tutorial, you learn how to: